Categories

 The Pleasure Garden is an AR application that guides you through 5 locations in the Middelheim park.
 AR, Reality Augmented by things we do not see or hear, feel or sense in the first place, at first glance, when we are blinded by the dominant stories in the park.
 It enables you to see and sense things we do not perceive if we do not pay special attention.
 Ar technology is used as an attention device.
 It is a tool that scans the borders between reality and fiction and helps to write and read complex stories and release erotic energies.
 The app can be triggered in the park and on a map/poster.

 The content of The Pleasure Garden was inspired by a reading group on queer ecology.
+For this reading group, a Pleasure Garden Reader assembled texts on queer ecology.

-Launch of The Pleasure Garden
+The Launch of the Pleasure Garden

 Credits :